 Unions and their affiliated political action committees continue to be big players in Michigan elections, spending a lot of money to influence candidate and ballot outcomes.
-The 2018 elections were no exception.
+The 2018 elections in Michigan were no exception.

 Here are just a few examples of state and national union spending in Michigan during the last election cycle.
-This data comes from state and federal campaign spending reports.
+This data comes from state and federal campaign spending filings.

 The SEIU’s affiliated super PAC, United We Can, made almost $1.3 million in independent expenditures from Jan.
 1, 2017, to Nov.
 26, 2018.
-It also disbursed $1.8 million to a separate super PAC, United We Can Michigan, which spent a total of $2.3 million.
-United We Can Michigan spent a large sum of money to support Democratic Gov. Gretchen Whitmer and oppose Republican candidate Bill Schuette, spending $960,839.34 for canvassing efforts for the former and $705,838.35 on canvassing to oppose the latter.
-It also spent $145,300 in advertisements to support Gov. Whitmer.
+It also disbursed $1.8 million to a separate super PAC — United We Can Michigan.
+The vast majority of this money was used to support Democratic Gov. Gretchen Whitmer and oppose Republican candidate Bill Schuette, spending $535,500 in support of the former and the same amount on canvassing to oppose the latter.

 AFSCME, another of Michigan’s largest unions, spent almost $500,000 in the state, $34,000 of which went directly to Gov. Whitmer’s campaign.
-Most of the rest, $250,000, went to the Michigan Democratic State Central Committee.
+Most of the rest went to the Michigan Democratic State Central Committee, equaling $250,000.

 The Michigan Education Association PAC gave $10,000 to Abdul El-Sayed’s campaign for governor and $33,750 to Gov. Whitmer’s campaign.
-It made over $870,000 in expenditures during 2018.
-Included in that sum were donations of $67,500 to the Michigan Democratic Party, $20,000 to the Michigan Senate Democratic Fund and $20,000 to the Michigan House Democratic Fund.
-The MEA contributed to state Senate campaigns, state House campaigns, local elections, school board elections, state board of regent races and judicial elections.
+It made over $750,000 in expenditures during 2018.
+Included in the $750,000 was $50,000 to the Michigan Democratic Party, $20,000 to the Michigan Senate Democratic Fund and $20,000 to the Michigan House Democratic Fund.
+The MEA contributed to state senate campaigns, state representative campaigns, local elections, school board elections, state board of regent races and judicial elections.

 The SEIU Michigan State Council made a $25,000 contribution to Gov. Whitmer’s campaign.

-While most of Michigan’s largest unions have lost a significant amount of their membership, and with it, revenue, organized labor is still a major political spender in the state and nationally.
+While most of Michigan’s largest unions have lost a significant amount of their membership, and with it, revenue, organized labor is still a major political spender in the state.
 Unlike workers in past election cycles, however, today’s workers have a choice in union membership and fees.
-Workers who don’t like how a union is spending its time or their money can choose to withdraw from it.
+Workers who don’t like how a union is spending its time or their money can choose to withdraw from the union.